-Some people love mid century Scandinavian furniture, but if your house looks like a museum to the stuff, then it might feel a bit much.
-Try to see where certain eras overlap in terms of color, deign or material, and use those singular similarities to match them.
+Some people love mid-century Scandinavian furniture, but if your house looks like a museum to the stuff, then it might feel a bit much.
+Try to see where certain eras overlap in terms of color, design or material, and use those singular similarities to match them.

-You may well put a leather chesterfield armchair next to a deep blue Ikea rug, and it work perfectly because the hues feel in sync with each other.
-However, it could look terrible, depending on the material that the rug is made out of, and the color of the room over all!
+You may well put a leather chesterfield armchair next to a deep blue Ikea rug, and it works perfectly because the hues feel in sync with each other.
+However, it could look terrible, depending on the material that the rug is made out of, and the color of the room overall!

 Louisville Home Décor: Who Will Be Using Space?

 You should always keep your family in the loop when designing the spaces that they will inhabit with you, and be sure to keep in mind the practical nature of these areas; there is little point in having thousands of pounds worth of furniture and art in a room where the kids are going to be jumping around and making a mess!

 As long as you always keep in mind what it would be like to sit in that room with your family and friends, then you should be in a good place with ensuring that your furniture looks as well as feel great.